Commission on Advocacy

 Commission on Teacher Recruitment & Retention

-Given the fact that some French programs are being eliminated because schools cannot find a qualified teacher and that fewer and fewer students are choosing a path toward teaching certification in French, the AATF formed first a task force, and more recently a commission, to address these issues.
-The Commission’s two main goals are to increase the number of K-12 French teachers and to increase the number of students studying French at the post-secondary level thereby strengthening the programs from which increasing numbers of new teachers will arise.
+Becoming aware that K-12 French programs were being eliminated when schools could not find a qualified teacher and that fewer French students were choosing the path toward teaching, the AATF created a commission to address these issues.
+The Commission’s two main goals are to increase the number of students majoring and minoring in French at the post-secondary level and of those specifically pursuing K-12 French certification.

 Commission on Technology